HiDefTextiles/HiDefKnits/README.md

 ###### Gerið grein fyrir þeirri vinnu sem hefur átt sér stað áður en ákveðið var að hefja verkefnið.
 Hefur tæknileg eða markaðsleg forkönnun verið gerð?
 Hefur frelsi til athafna verið kannað með leit í einkaleyfisgagnagrunnum?

 ###### Give an account of the work that has taken place before the decision to start the project.
 Have a technical or market pilot study been conducted? have freedom of action have been investigated in search of patent databases?

-TODO
+After consulting 200 Icelandic knitters, 82% had designed a garment for themselves and 10% had published their patterns (remaining 18% did not consider themselves a designer).
+The majority built their work on existing patterns in terms of calculating the number of stitches needed.
+Some created their garments on the fly, and as a result of their undocumented approach their designs were not repeatable.
+Generally, the designers jolted calculations with pen and paper, but in an erratic way such that they didn’t feel comfortable in publishing their work with others.
+Those who published their work mostly used Excel to manage their calculations and grading of sizes.

+From personal observations, when knitters share their original designs on social media, the comment threads are bombarded with questions about pattern availability.
+For hobbyist knitters, the excitement of starting a new project often supersedes detailed preplanning, and there may be last minute alterations since what you initially planned might not work out due to forgotten decreases or increases that result in a poorly fitted garment.
+Therefore, since it’s not known beforehand if a project will be loved by so many, it’s can be extremely hard to retrace your steps to publish a pattern in a coherent way for others to follow, let alone using the appropriate terminology and abbreviations.
+The HiDef Knits software objective is to help those aspiring designers (both for personal use and pattern distributions) for easier preplanning that result in an overall improved knitting experience as there is minimal painstaking assembly process due to forgotten structural elements.

+According to the Foundation for a Free Information Infrastructure, software patents should not exist under European law.[[3]](#_ftn3) Moreover, all of HiDef Knits features are based on known processes, and will be developed as a free and open-source software, therefore there is no grounds for a patent.

 2 Novelty